Elizabeth Frazer Skelton: Life

 She was the daughter of the slave trader John Frazer of Scotland (1769-1813) and the African woman Phenda.
-She had one brother, James, and four sisters, Margaret, Mary Ann and Eleanor.
+She had one brother, James, and three sisters, Margaret, Mary Ann and Eleanor.

 Her father had emigrated to Liberia in 1797, but was banished because he engaged in slavery.
 Her mother Phenda was the widow of a British slave trader, and managed a slave trade business in African Bangalan, while Elizabeth's father managed the ship exporting the enslaved people to Charleston in South Carolina and (after 1807) to Spanish East Florida, where he also owned plantations managed by slave labor.

 After the death of her father, his widow and children inherited the slave trade business in Africa - however, his property in Britain and in the US, such as the plantations in Florida, was claimed by his family in Britain, and the legal process dragged out until 1851.
 Elizabeth and her two younger sisters were educated at the mission girls' school of Elizabeth Renner, the Bashia School, until 1816, when they were sent to Liverpool to finish their education before they return to Africa.

 Elizabeth married the Anglo-African William Skelton Jr. of Kissing, who founded the famous trading house of Skelton.
 She and her spouse founded the slave fort Victoria at the river Rio Nunez in 1825/26, which they managed together.

 Their trading post Victoria functioned as the conduit for slaves transported by canoe or overland to Portuguese Bissau.
 They were the business associates of Elizabeth's sister and brother-in-law, Mary Ann Frazer and the Afro-American slave trader Thomas Gaffery Curtis of Fallangia.

 In 1843, the American trader Enoch R. Ware described her: